-While the 2010 Audi Q5 strikes the best balance in the segment, you can find something roomier, sportier, softer or more affordable in the category.
+While the 2011 Audi Q5 strikes the best balance in the segment, you can easily find something roomier, sportier, softer or more affordable in the category.

-The 2010 Audi Q5 starts at a Manufacturer's Suggested Retail Price (MSRP) of about $38,000 and can be optioned up past $55,000.
-Comparing MSRPs strictly from a feature-based value perspective, the 2010 Audi Q5, 2010 BMW X3 and 2010 Mercedes-Benz GLK350 all play in or near the same ballpark, while the 2010 Lexus RX 350 and 2010 Cadillac SRX offer some buyers more features for their money.
-From a resale value perspective, the 2010 Audi Q5 promises to be one of the category's strongest entries.
+The 2011 Audi Q5 2.0 starts at a Manufacturer's Suggested Retail Price (MSRP) of about $36,000 and can be optioned up close to $50,000.
+The V6 powered 3.2 starts just over $43,000 and can surpass the $58,000 mark when fully loaded.
+Comparing MSRPs strictly from a feature-based value perspective, the 2011 Audi Q5, 2011 BMW X3 and 2011 Mercedes-Benz GLK350 all play in or near the same ballpark, while the 2011 Lexus RX 350, 2011 Acura RDX and 2011 Cadillac SRX offer some buyers more features for their money.
+From a resale value perspective, the 2011 Audi Q5 promises to be one of the category's strongest entries.

-From the base price, the 2010 Audi Q5 offers about $17,000 worth of upgrades, highlights of which include Audi drive select, xenon plus headlamps with LED daytime running lights, power tailgate with memory, panorama sunroof, third-generation MMI control and navigation with backup sensors and camera, blind spot warning, Bang & Olufsen sound system, heated and cooled cupholder, keyless entry and start, power folding side mirrors and rear side airbags.
-Features that are standard on some competitors but not on the Q5 include Bluetooth hands-free phone connectivity, heated seats, driver's-seat memory, auto-dimming mirrors and iPod integration.
+From the base price, the 2011 Audi Q5 offers about $17,000 worth of upgrades, highlights of which include Audi drive select, xenon plus headlamps with LED daytime running lights, power tailgate with memory, panorama sunroof, third-generation MMI control and navigation with backup sensors and camera, HD radio, blind spot warning, Bang & Olufsen sound system, heated and cooled single cupholder, keyless entry and start, power folding side mirrors and rear side airbags.
+Features that are standard on some competitors but not on the Q5 2.0T include Bluetooth hands-free phone connectivity, heated seats, driver's-seat memory, auto-dimming mirrors and iPod integration.

 Audi Drive Select